-Just as with traffic lights, red means stop & green means go – so here all red modes are unhealthy ways to functioning.
-They are the result of trauma, causing negative energy blockages from those outdated experiences, & which now invite negative reactions from others (one of the other red styles).
+Just as with traffic lights, red means stop & green means go – so here all red modes are unhealthy ways of functioning.
+These are the result of trauma, causing negative energy blockages from those outdated experiences, & which now invite negative reactions to us from others (one of the other red styles).

 The Integrating Adult is healthy (center), as are the green modes of the Loving Parent & Natural Inner Child, inviting positive responses from others.

 ☆ Functional Fluency (FF) – describes & explains key aspects of human social functioning – specifically about our social “response-ability”, the art & skill of inter-personal effectiveness.
 Derived from Eric Berne’s T.A. & based on extensive research, it has the advantage of being extremely practical & down-to-earth.

 This CHART ⬇️ shows a range of basic social behaviors, a framework for understanding & building positive relationships.
 It’s a tool for developing emotional literacy, which is the sensitivity & skill needed for both self-awareness & knowing how to deal with others.